5 Reasons to Use MCT Oil for Ketosis:

 Cooking Oil: Highly stable under heat like coconut oil but no coconut flavor

-Salad Dressing: No major flavor so combine it with herbs and vinegar
+Salad Dressing: No major flavor so it is easy to combine it with herbs and vinegar

-In Coffee & Tea: Great for thickening up coffee or tea and improving their health benefits.
+In Coffee & Tea: Great for thickening up coffee or tea and improving its health benefits.

 Introducing Keto Brain MCT Oil: